awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 ## Prerequisites<a name="ca-prerequisites"></a>

 Before deploying the Cluster Autoscaler, you must meet the following prerequisites:
-+ Have an existing Kubernetes cluster – If you don’t have a cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
++ Have an existing Amazon EKS cluster – If you don’t have a cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 + An existing IAM OIDC provider for your cluster\.
 To determine whether you have one or need to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + Node groups with Auto Scaling groups tags – The Cluster Autoscaler requires the following tags on your Auto Scaling groups so that they can be auto\-discovered\.
   + If you used `eksctl` to create your node groups, these tags are automatically applied\.